Invoicing & Payments

 Inline PDF Editing

-The PDF preview is fully interactive.
-Instead of closing the preview, editing fields in a form, and reopening the preview to check the result, you can click directly on any text element in the preview to edit it in place.
-This makes last-minute adjustments fast and visual.
+The PDF preview is interactive for common last-minute adjustments.
+Instead of closing the preview, editing fields in a form, and reopening the preview to check the result, you can click supported text fields in the preview to edit them in place.

 Editable Elements